We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 How is a speech delay diagnosed?

 If you have concerns regarding your child’s communication, a speech assessment with a speech pathologist is recommended.
-This may be a brief screening or a detailed comprehensive assessment depending on your areas of concern, the age of your child, and the nature of their difficulties.
+This may be a brief screening or a detailed comprehensive assessment depending on the areas of concern, the child’s age, and the nature of their difficulties.
 For babies and young children, the assessment often includes observations of their speech during play or conversation.
-Older children are asked to complete more formal assessment activities to evaluate their pronunciation of different sounds.
+Older children are often asked to complete more formal assessment activities to evaluate their pronunciation of different sounds across a number of words.

 When a child’s speech production is assessed, their errors are classified as: